leec94/cissp-notes/isc2-study-guide-seventh-edition/README.md

 - suggestions
   - keep nonessential information off portable devices
   - run a firewall and antivirus product if available
   - keep the system locked and/or encrypted if possible
   - check that all desired security features are operating as expected on any device allowed to connect o the organization's network

 ### LAN Technologies

 #### Ethernet

-- _ethernet_:
+- _ethernet_: shared media LAN technology.
+Uses broadcast and collision domains
+  - can support full-duplex communications and usually employs twisted-pair cabling
+  - most often deployed on star or bus topologies
+  - based on IEEE 802.3 standard
+  - Terms
+    - _broadcast domain_: physical grouping of systems where all the systems in the group receive a broadcast sent by a single system in the group.
+    - _collision domain_: groupings of systems within which a data collision occurs if two systems transmit simultaneously.
+    - _data collision_: takes place when two transmitted messages attempt to use the network medium at the same time. it causes one or both messages to be corrupted
+    - _frames_: individual units of Ethernet data

 #### Token Ring

+- _token ring_: employs a token-passing mechanism to control which systems can transmit data over the network medium
+  - the token travels in a logical loop among all members of the LAN
+  - can be deployed on ring or star network topologies
+  - rarely used today because of performance limitations, higher cost, and increased difficulty in deployment and management
+  - ring-based but can be deployed as a physical star using MAU

 #### FDDI